 Funny thing about intelligence; it can be somewhat infectious when the conduit of communication between speaker and listener is clear and to the point.
 Robert Reich has the ability to breakdown the many cogs that make the economy go or stop.
 He's been around the political stage long enough to put a finger on the pulse of our country's economic issues and provide trusting feedback on ills threatening its health.

 The most recent prognosis that 'doctor' Reich forecasts states that our economy is depressed.
-The upside of the is that our nation has the self-healing antibodies to ward-off the illness and return to a healthy, vibrant, self-sufficient organism.
+The upside of this is our nation has the self-healing antibodies to ward-off the illness and return to a healthy, vibrant, self-sufficient organism.

 Mr. Reich, as with past commonwealth club speakers I've heard, makes a good argument in the dietary changes proposed for improving our nation's economic health.
 When he identifies the spending power of customers/consumers as the life giving blood flow of our economic system, the idea of wealth in the hands of the few seems ludicrous.